TuxVinyards/qqX/README.md

 See [Change Log](https://github.com/TuxVinyards/qqX/wiki/Change-Log) for a history synopsis

-## Bash
+## Why Bash?

 Any confident Linux user should find it relatively easy to make simple edits.

 Learning Bash, or improving your knowledge of it, is always time well spent.
 Bash is a flexible language of which all Linux users should know at least a little.

 There are none of steep learning curves that are often involved with GUI's or compiled low level languages such as Rust or C.

 Quickemu uses simple Bash scripts.
 Much easier for community contributions.
 Much easier to edit and easy to fix.

+qqX uses the same well-known scripting language that is used by quickemu.
+Anything can be easily taken, shaped and improved.

-The qqX coding style is clear and well annotated.
-Even Bash novices should be able to find their feet.
+The qqX coding style is clear and annotated sufficiently for newcomers to find their feet.

+VirtualBox was good in its day ...

+Whilst even with newer and initially simple LibVirt front-ends, like Gnome Boxes for example, doing something basic like moving the VM folder contains a whole learning curve.
+Forget anything much [more](https://gitlab.gnome.org/GNOME/gnome-boxes/-/tree/main/src?ref_type=heads).

 ## Development and Roadmap